-There are no express norms that regulate or limit an NPO's participation in political activities or in lobbying efforts designed to influence the development of new laws or the modification of existing laws.
-NPOs may support, assist, and campaign on behalf of political parties and candidates.
+The law does not expressly regulate or limit an NPO's participation in political activities.
+NPOs may engage in lobbying efforts designed to influence the development of new laws or the modification of existing laws.
+NPOs may also support, assist, and campaign on behalf of political parties and candidates.

-Generally, an NPO will include any limitations on its participation in political campaigns in its governing documents.
+Generally, an NPO will include any self-imposed limitations on participation in political campaigns in the NPO’s governing documents.

 The Political Constitution of Peru recognizes as fundamental the right of every individual to equality before the law, stating that no person shall be discriminated against based on origin, race, sex, language, religion, opinion, economic situation, or any other reason (Constitution Article 2(2)).